oracle-livelabs/adb/atp-twitter-api/create-schema/create-schema.md

      ![Install app page](images/run-and-build.png)

 5. Select **Run Application** at the bottom to view the app homepage.
+We will review the app with the data in the Explore APEX lab at the end.

      ![Run the App](images/run-app.png)